tlevine/www.thomaslevine.com/content/!/about/index.md

 and the color pink.

 ## Longer version
+-->

+## Simple version

 Playing with computers since he was young, Tom eventually developed back and wrist pain, so he started studying ergonomics and conducting quantitative ergonomics research.
-Then he realized that he'd accidentally become a data scientist.
-And his back and wrists now hurt less.
-Tom likes using data to help people work less and think more.
+His back and wrists don't hurt as much, and now people call him a data scientist.
 He also has a band called
-[CSV Soundsystem](http://csvsoundsystem.com) that makes music from spreadsheets.
+[csv soundsystem](http://csvsoundsystem.com) that makes music from spreadsheets.

 ## Complicated version